paulnorthrop/anscombiser/README.md

 outset and therefore the appearance of the `dino` dataset has changed little.
 Otherwise, the first dataset will be deformed but its general shape will still be recognisable.

+The rotation applied to the input dataset is not unique.
+The function `mimic` (and a function `anscombise` that is specific to Anscombe’s quartet) has an argument `idempotent` that controls how the rotation is performed.
+In the special case where the input dataset already has the desired summary statistics, using `idempotent = TRUE` ensures that the output dataset is the same as the input dataset.

 ### Installation